MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-a-sdn-infrastructure.md

 ## Prerequisites
 There are several hardware and software prerequisites for a SDN infrastructure, including:
 - **Security groups, log file locations, and dynamic DNS registration**.
 You must prepare your datacenter for Network Controller deployment, which requires a set of virtual machines (VMs).
-Before you can deploy the Network Controller, you must configure security groups, log file locations (if needed), and dynamic DNS registration.
+Before you can deploy the Network Controller, you must configure security groups and dynamic DNS registration.

     To learn more about Network Controller deployment for your datacenter, see [Requirements for Deploying Network Controller](/windows-server/networking/sdn/plan/installation-and-preparation-requirements-for-deploying-network-controller).